jonoalderson/edge-images/readme.md

 The plugin automatically converts WordPress' native image sizes, and any sizes registerd via `add_image_size()`.
 However, more fine-grained control can be achieved by registering custom sizes and definitions using the `edge_images_sizes` filter.

+# Requirements
+- Domain must be served through a supported edge provider, with image resizing features available and enabled.
+- Supported edge providers are:
+  - _Cloudflare_, with the 'Image resizing' feature enabled; requires a _Business_ or _Enterprise_ account.
+  - _Accelerated Domains_, with the 'Image resizing' feature enabled.

 # Filters